NAS-NeRF: Generative Neural Architecture Search for Neural Radiance Fields: Introduction

-Our work, NAS-NeRF, executes such a constrained search strategy, and discovers architectures that meet performance constraints while maximizing efficiency.
-NAS-NeRF leverages a generative synthesis approach~\cite{wong_ferminets_2018} to efficiently search the exponential space of all possible NeRF architectures.
-By incorporating architectural constraints and priors, we guide the search towards promising candidate architecture designs uniquely tailored for a scene.
+We propose NAS-NeRF, a generative architecture search strategy~\cite{wong_ferminets_2018} that tailors scene-specific architectures.
+Using the NAS-NeRF field cell as our core, we modularize the neural radiance field representation in terms of a cell~\cite{zoph_neural_2017}.
+This enables us to reduce neural network complexity to meet deployment constraints without sacrificing synthesis quality.
 Experiments demonstrate that NAS-NeRF generates architectures up to 23$\times$ smaller, 22$\times$ fewer FLOPs, and 4.7$\times$ faster than baseline NeRFs with only a 5.3\% average SSIM drop across scenes on the Blender synthetic dataset~\cite{mildenhall2020nerf}.

 The remainder of this paper is organized as follows.
-Section 2 describes the methodology behind the creation of the proposed NAS-NeRF via generative network architecture search, as well as a description of the resulting NAS-NeRF architectures.
+Section 2 describes the methodology behind the creation of the proposed NAS-NeRF via generative neural architecture search, as well as a description of the resulting NAS-NeRF architectures.
 Section 3 describes the dataset used in this study, the training and evaluation setup, as well as the experimental results and complexity comparisons.